 Winter Fuel payments

-A Winter Fuel payment is a tax-free payment for people born on or before 5 January 1953 to help pay heating costs.
-It is paid automatically every year between November and December.
-If you don’t receive this automatically, and are eligible, you can make a claim on the Gov.uk website.
+A Winter Fuel payment is a tax-free payment for people born on or before 26 September 1955 to help pay heating costs.
+It is usually paid automatically every year between November and December.
+If you don’t receive this automatically and are eligible, you can make a claim on the gov.uk website.
 Winter fuel payments do not depend on how cold the weather gets.

 Cold weather payments

-This is only paid when the temperature in your area falls to zero degrees Celsius or below for a period of 7 days between 1 November and 31 March.
+Cold weather payments are only paid when the average temperature in your area falls to zero degrees Celsius or below for a period of seven consecutive days between 1 November and 31 March.
 These payments are usually made to people on the following income-related benefits:

 - Universal Credit